-Sometimes people have problems with interrupting others.
+Many people have problems with interrupting others.
 With constant interruptions, effective communication is almost impossible.
-When we interrupt someone, it usually means we are not listening to them properly in the first place.
+When we interrupt someone, it usually means we are not listening to them.

 If you recognise this tendency in yourself, try the following communication skills to stop interrupting